-At the first stage of the social worker’s requirement to provide services to keep your family together is just prior to the very first hearing: the detention hearing.
-(If you have a CPS case now or it looks like CPS is heading to court to file a case this issue effects your family) CPS/CFS removed the children from your care.
-At some point they issued you a court date.
-Once CPS/CFS has taken your children, they must FILE a petition within 48 hours and then the court MUST get it on calendar within 24 hours after CPS/CFS filed that petition.
+The first stage of the social worker’s requirement to provide services to keep your family together is just prior to the very first hearing: the detention hearing.
+(If you have a CPS case now or it looks like CPS is heading to court to file a case this issue affects your family) CPS/CFS removed the children from your care.
+At some point, they issued you a court date.
+Once CPS/CFS has taken your children, they must FILE a petition within 48 hours and then the court MUST get it on the calendar within 24 hours after CPS/CFS filed that petition.
 So, if they filed the petition Monday at 9:00 a.m., you will be in court at your detention hearing Tuesday at 9:00 a.m.
-If they took the children on a Friday at 12:00, they must file by the petition by Tuesday at 12:00 and the court must get it on calendar by Wednesday at 12:00.
+If they took the children on a Friday at 12:00, they must file the petition by Tuesday at 12:00 and the court must get it on the calendar by Wednesday at 12:00.

 “At detention, the court must determine whether or not the agency made reasonable efforts to prevent the need for the child’s removal from the home and whether there are services that would obviate the need for further detention.
 Services to be considered may include case management, counseling, emergency shelter care, emergency in-home caretakers, out-of-home respite care, teaching and demonstrating homemaking, parenting training, transportation, and referrals to public assistance (e.g., MediCal, food stamps). (§ 319(d).)Under the Welfare and Institutions Code, not only must the social worker consider reasonable means to maintain the child safely in the home, but peace officers also may not take a child into temporary custody absent imminent danger of physical or sexual abuse or an immediate threat to the child’s health or safety. (§§ 305, 306(b).)”